 - The Cameo: Bruce Willis refused payment for his role in "The Man From Hollywood" as a thank you to Tarantino for casting him in Pulp Fiction.
 He wasn't credited because he violated SAG rules by doing the gig for free.

 - Tranquil Fury: Ted when describing the events of the night to Betty.
 See the Humiliation Conga example.

 - Understatement: At the end of "The Misbehavers", the father asks if his children misbehaved as all hell breaks loose in the room.

-- Vomit Indiscretion Shot: When investigating a smell coming from Room 309, the little girl removes the mattress to discover the "putrid rotting corpse of a dead whore."
+- Vomit Indiscretion Shot: When investigating a smell coming from Room 309, the little girl removes the mattress to discover the "putrid rotting corpse of a dead whore" (stop calling her that!!).
 Ted then does his best Regan Macneil impression.

 - Where Everybody Knows Your Flame: The party on the fifth floor appears to be like one of these.